oweb36/mws-docs/Characters/Air Conditioners/Vista.md

 Vista being goofy means that she would also crack jokes at inappropriate moments.
 She always make a serious situation laughably comedic and funny.

 Her optimistic stuborness with her logically ok and wet humor makes her a wildcard-ed sore thumb.
 She stands out with a uniqueness of her own: being that she is a logical person (kinda) with a great sense of humor and goofiness.
+This is because everyone (or almost all) who is logical is typically dry in their humor and deadpan serious, while Vista has emotions.

 ## Relations